CrowdStrike/crimson-falcon/docs/UserManagementApi.md

 opts = {
   cid: 'cid_example', # String | Customer ID to get grants for.
 Empty CID would result in Role IDs for user against current CID in view.
   direct_only: true, # Boolean | Specifies if to request direct Only role grants or all role grants between user and CID (specified in query params)
-  filter: 'role_id', # String | The filter expression that should be used to limit the results
+  filter: 'filter_example', # String | Filter using a query in Falcon Query Language (FQL).
+Supported filters: role_id, role_name
   offset: 56, # Integer | The offset to start retrieving records from
   limit: 56, # Integer | The maximum records to return.
 [1-500]
   sort: 'cid|asc' # String | The property to sort by